Hadi-loo/ns-3-Wireless-Network-Simulation/README.md

 ## Results

-In this project, we measure two metrics: Throughput and End to End Delay (Latency).
+In this project, we measure two main metrics: Throughput and End to End Delay (Latency).
 We mesure Throughput in terms of Mbits/s in ```ThroughputMonitor``` function and Delay in terms of seconds in ```AverageDelayMonitor``` function.

+Complete list of metrics:
+- Tx Packets: Number of transmitted packets by the node.
+- Rx Packets: Number of received packets by the node.
+- Duration: Duration of the transmission.
+- Last Received Packet: Time of the last received packet.
+- Throughput: Sum of the size of all received packets divided by the duration of the transmission.
+- Sum of e2e Delay: Sum of the end to end delay of all received packets.
+- Average e2e Delay: Sum of e2e Delay divided by the number of received packets.

 As we can see in the following figure, the decoded messages are correct.
 ![image](https://user-images.githubusercontent.com/83643850/233453693-7f9fb111-66fa-4d13-b6af-7b32a78d4a22.png)